Endometrial Cancer: Hormone Therapy

 Possible side effects of hormone therapy

 Side effects are similar for all types of hormone therapy.
 But there are some differences with different types of medicines.
 Many of these are a lot like the symptoms of menopause.
-The symptoms can include:
+Side effects vary from woman to woman and can include: